jaeyk/comp_thinking_social_science/A_Syllabus.md

 ### Books and Other Resources

 There are no official textbooks for this class.
-For those interested in advcanced subjects, please see [references.md](references.md).
-For those interested in project managemet and efficient programming, please see [style_guides.md](style_guides.md).
+For those interested in advcanced subjects, please see [the references](references.md).
+For those interested in project managemet and efficient programming, please see [the style guides](style_guides.md).
 Note that these references will be updated throughout the semester.
 For the semester, we will have access to all of Datacamp's premium course materials (many thanks to Datacamp!).

 ## Curriculum Outline / Schedule